 - Remove portable fuel tanks from the boat and place them on the ground to fill.
-The fuel tank must be properly grounded before refueling. - Do not refuel a built-in fuel tank if the boat is suspended from a sling or another type of boat lift system.
+The fuel tank must be properly grounded before refueling.
+If keeping portable tanks on board, store them only in a ventilated compartment.
+Never store them in an engine compartment or near heat/ flame-producing accessories. - Do not refuel a built-in fuel tank if the boat is suspended from a sling or another type of boat lift system.
 Suspending the boat from the water interrupts its bonding system.
 Using a portable fuel tank to refuel the boat while it is suspended may cause an electrostatic spark.